KOSI

 KOSI (101.1 FM) is a commercial radio station in Denver, Colorado.
-KOSI is owned by Salt Lake City–based Bonneville International and airs an adult contemporary music format.
-Its studios and offices are located on East Orchard Road in Greenwood Village, and the transmitter is on Mount Morrison in Genesee, above the Red Rocks Amphitheatre.
+KOSI is owned by Salt Lake City–based Bonneville International and airs an adult contemporary music format, switching to Christmas music for much of November and December.
+Its studios and offices are on East Orchard Road in Greenwood Village, and the transmitter is on Mount Morrison in Genesee, above the Red Rocks Amphitheatre.

-KOSI broadcasts in the HD format.
+KOSI is a Class C FM station, broadcasting in the HD Radio format.
 It carries the Latter-day Saints Channel on its HD2 subchannel.
 KOSI's parent company, Bonneville, is a subsidiary of the Church of Jesus Christ of Latter-day Saints.

 History

-Construction of studio and launch
+Construction and launch

-KOSI-FM initially planned to commence broadcasting in the summer of 1967, coinciding with the completion of a new 5,400 square foot studio in northwestern Aurora along with counterpart KOSI.
+KOSI-FM initially planned to begin broadcasting in the summer of 1967, coinciding with the completion of a new 5,400 square foot studio in northwestern Aurora.
 The new studio cost more than $367,000 and included a 5,000-watt coverage transmitter.
+KOSI-FM would be joined in the new facility by its sister station, KOSI 1430 AM (now KAMP).

 The studio was not complete in summer 1967 and was delayed to November 5, 1967.
-The launch of KOSI-FM was delayed to spring 1968.
+That meant the launch of KOSI-FM was postponed to spring 1968.

 Beautiful music

-On March 3, 1968 KOSI-FM officially signed on the air, as the FM counterpart to KOSI in Aurora (now KAMP).
+On March 3, 1968, KOSI-FM officially signed on the air.
 The station used the tagline "The World's Most Beautiful Music" at launch.
-The station broadcast in stereo and aired film scores, Broadway stage music, pop standards, current hits and classic hits.
+The station broadcast full time in FM stereo.
+It aired a beautiful music format, including instrumental cover songs of popular adult standards, Hollywood and Broadway show tunes.
 KOSI FM initially broadcast from 6 am until midnight each day.

-KOSI-FM began 24/7 programming on March 2, 1970 after receiving hundreds of requests to have round-the-clock programming.
-KOSI-FM and KOSI AM simulcast during the overnight hours from midnight until 6 am and broadcasting instrumental music and smooth vocals.
+KOSI-FM began 24/7 programming on March 2, 1970, after receiving hundreds of requests to have round-the-clock music.
+KOSI-FM and KOSI AM simulcast during the overnight hours from midnight until 6 am, broadcasting instrumental music and occasional vocals.
 Commercials during these hours were limited to six minutes per hour.
 Both stations resumed separate programming from 6 am until midnight each day.
 The stations were owned by William L. Armstrong, who would later become a Republican Congressman and two term U.S. Senator.